tibs/why-I-quite-like-Ruby/README.rst

 Making the PDF files
 ~~~~~~~~~~~~~~~~~~~~
-For convenience, you can use the Makefile to create the PDF slides.
+For convenience, you can use the Makefile to create the PDF files.
 For instance::

-  $ make slides
+  $ make pdf

+to make them all.

 For what the Makefile can do, use::